shaloo/docs.arcana/docs/index.md

 === "Web3 Users"

-    Arcana Wallet displays your [[concept-casdk#unified-balance|unified balance]] across several blockchains and tokens by combining fragmented liquidity in your account.
+    Arcana Wallet displays your [[concept-unified-balance|unified balance]] across several blockchains and tokens by combining fragmented liquidity in your account.
 You can now spend on any chain by leveraging Arcana's chain abstraction protocol.
 [Learn more...](https://arcana.network/chain-abstraction)

     {==